 version

-Prints the xeroctl version, Git commit hash, build date, Swift runtime version, and platform.
+Prints the xeroctl version, Git commit hash, build date, and platform.

 xeroctl version